New Student and Family Programs

 The Teacher Preparation Advising Center (TPAC) operates within the College of Education and offers pre-program and in-program advising and information for the Liberal Studies Bachelor’s Degree as well as the Integrated Teacher Education Program (ITEP).
 TPAC also advises the Multiple Subject (elementary teaching), Single Subject (middle and high school teaching), Education Specialist (Special Education) and Urban Dual Credential Programs.
 Liberal Studies and Teacher Credential Academic Advisors provide academic advising on a drop-in and scheduled basis, discussing program requirements and planning, course schedules, and assistance in navigating academic policies and procedures, For more information visit TPAC website, or the Liberal Studies website, call (562) 895-1105, or email firstname.lastname@example.org.

 University Honors Program

-The University Honors Program is committed to providing an academically rigorous, community-oriented and culturally diverse environment for a distinctly talented, premier group (nearly 1,000) of qualified students.
+The University Honors Program is committed to providing an academically rigorous, community-oriented and culturally diverse environment for a distinctly talented, motivated group of qualified students.
 While our intellectually driven, smaller sized classes represent our hallmark, UHP also offers much more, including incentives such as priority registration, unique study abroad opportunities, and leadership training.
 Our personalized and dedicated academic advisors, who work in collaboration with students’ major advisors, strive to enrich each student’s academic career holistically while also ensuring that students remain on track to timely graduation.
-These concerted efforts culminate with the yearlong undergraduate thesis project alongside a faculty member.
+These concerted efforts culminate with the yearlong undergraduate thesis or creative project alongside a faculty member.

 Student Academic Support Services